By Order of Mayor Philip Macumber:

 Kelley Brown, City Administrator

 Welcome to Winterset!
 Winterset is such a beautiful place to live, work and play.
-This is my first year as your City Administrator and I am both honored and humbled to be able to call Winterset my home.
+Time flies!
+This is now my second year as your City Administrator, and I am both honored and humbled to be able to continue to call Winterset my home.
 There are so many amazing things to see and do here.
 Of course, you know the infamous John Wayne was born here and there is a museum in his honor.
-The bridges of Madison County were already famous but were made even more so after the movie The Bridges of Madison Countywas filmed here.
+The bridges of Madison County were already famous but were made even more so after the movie The Bridges of Madison County was filmed here.
 Beautiful parks, camp grounds, Clark Tower, covered bridges, aquatic center, amazing library, George Washington Carver Memorial Park, neighborhood parks, Jurgenson Bridge on Cedar Lake, the beautiful historic Downtown Courthouse Square that was recently put in the National Register of Historic Places, all of the genuine, beautiful and unique businesses along the square and throughout the City and that’s not all!
 There’s so much more to see and experience!
 No matter where you go and what you do here you will experience a true sense of pride and community.
 The good ole traditional American values aren’t lost!
-Family, tradition and preserving our history is so important to us.
+Family, tradition and preserving our history are so important to us.
 Whether you are here to visit for a short time or you are here to live, work, or both, please take the time to see the beauty around you and experience all that Winterset has to offer and to see why we are all so very proud to call Winterset our home!
 My office is located in City Hall and my door is always open.
 Feel free to strop by, call or email me if you have any questions, concerns, or just want to introduce yourself and say hello.